0300dbdd1b/19_Piscine__C__/README.md

 # 19_Piscine_C
-Subjects &amp; Solutions of 42 Network Piscine C
+Subjects and Solutions of 42 Network Piscine C
-## Status

 ### Subjects